 - (a) Conditions of staying an order which suspends or revokes a license on any of the grounds for disciplinary action specified in Section 778, Public Resources Code, shall require: - (1) Respondent to submit to the Board, not later than thirty (30) days after the decision becomes effective, a complete list of all business and/or client names, addresses, and phone numbers with whom a current contractual or employment relationships exists.
 Furthermore, respondent shall notify the Board within ten (10) days of any new contractual or employment relationships over the duration of the stayed order.
 This information may be used to aid the Board in monitoring the performance of respondent over the period of the stayed order. - (2) Board to notify each business and/or client name submitted, or at its option require respondent to notify with Board approved language and proof of notification, of the offense(s), findings and discipline imposed. - (b) The Board shall provide public notice of disciplinary actions.
 The Board shall comply with the following standards when providing public notice: - (1) When the RPF is exonerated, their name and the specifics of the cases will not be made public.
-A summary of the case will be noticed in "Licensing News", and will include the following: - (A) Case number. - (B) Allegation: citing possible cause(s) of action under 14 CCR §1612.1. - (C) Authority: citations of applicable statutory and regulatory sections. - (D) Action: announcement of the exoneration and a general summary of the facts of the case. - (2) When disciplinary action results in the issuance of a PFEC Letter of Concern or Private Board Reprimand, the name of the RPF and specifics of the case will not be made public.
-A summary of the case will be noticed in "Licensing News", and will include the following: - (A) Case number. - (B) Allegation: citing possible cause(s) of action under 14 CCR §1612.1. - (C) Authority: citations of applicable statutory and regulatory sections. - (D) Action: announcement of the disciplinary action taken and a general summary of the facts of the case. - (3) When disciplinary action results in license suspension or revocation, the name of the RPF and the specifics of the case will be made public.
-A summary of the case will be noticed in the "Daily Recorder", "Licensing News", the meeting minutes of the Board, and announced in open session of the Board meeting at which the discipline was approved.
-These notices will include the following: - (A) Case number. - (B) RPF name and license number.
+A summary of the case will be noticed in "Licensing News", and will include the following: - (A) Case number. - (B) Allegation: citing possible cause(s) of action under 14 CCR §1612.1. - (C) Authority: citations of applicable statutory and regulatory sections. - (D) Action: announcement of the exoneration and a general summary of the facts of - (2) When disciplinary action results in the issuance of a PFEC Letter of Concern or Private Board Reprimand, the name of the RPF and specifics of the case will not be made public.
+A summary of the case will be noticed in "Licensing News", and will include the following: - (A) Case number.